mattva01/schooltool/README.txt

   Arial and Times New Roman TrueType fonts.
 ReportLab is only needed if you want to generate PDF calendars.
 To enable PDF support you will need to specify the path to fonts in the configuration file.

-- Development environment and a C compiler (pre-compiled binaries are available for Windows users at the SchoolTool website)

 Building SchoolTool